 If you already have a functional prototype and a business plan and you've burned through much of your initial money, then you’re ready to start raising real capital for your startup.

-There are several natural questions that come up at this point:
+There are several natural questions entrepreneurs have at this point:

-And how much money should I raise?
+How much capital should I raise?

 Let’s fast forward a bit and assume you're firing on all cylinders having made it this far:

 You raised some initial money and maybe have a small team developing your prototype, which is hopefully working to some degree.
 Your business plan is taking shape, and you have a pretty decent understanding of the market you are pursuing.